top of page

 You may be able to earn good money from this as there are often organisations looking for Adhoc translation services, be it documents or audio, and I've personally paid someone to translate product labels from English into German and Polish in the past, and that was hard to find someone to do, so that might be a good niche to look into, especially for food importers and exporters, both in the UK and worldwide.

-It's cheap to set up as you generally just need a pc, and it can quickly be done from home.
-Advertise your services on Fiverr or mention it on local social media, and certainly contact your local council as they sometimes struggle to find translators, especially social services.
+Advertise your services on Fiverr or mention them on local social media, and be sure to contact your local council, as they sometimes struggle to find translators, especially in social services.
 The police also need translators who can guide you on how to get onto their calling list.

 Green Fingers?